Day Trip to Washington Depot; Hikes, Cafes, & Shops!

 Let’s take a look at a couple hikes within Hidden Valley Preserve first:

-This trail takes you all along the Shepaug River and up to Hidden Valley’s one and only lookout which I feel like not many people see.
+This trail takes you all along the Shepaug River and up to a different Hidden Valley lookout than the one above on the Van Sinderen Loop.

 The trailheads leading to the stunning network of hiking trails within Steep Rock Preserve can be found along River Road outside of Washington Depot.